2021 United States inauguration week protests: U.S. state capitols

 California officials increased security in Sacramento ahead of planned protests.
 The California State Capitol had additional security, including dozens of California Highway Patrol officers, mounted police, and uniformed and plainclothes officers.
 The California Assembly and State Senate monitored potential threats and put in place additional security.
 The California National Guard did not expect large crowds in the city, though troops were ready for deployment in case it becomes necessary.
 About 1,000 members of the California National Guard were activated on January 14 and deployed throughout downtown Sacramento on January 16, concentrated around state and federal buildings.
 In Los Angeles, Trump supporters protested outside of City Hall, and fought with counter-protesters, leading to several arrests.
 The city planned for further protests, and regional lawmakers called on the state to establish units specific to domestic terrorism.

 The Georgia State Capitol in Atlanta had a heavy law enforcement presence, including military vehicles and barriers.
 Two armed protesters confronted Georgia State troopers and Georgia National Guard members on the steps of the Capitol, but remained peaceful.

 About 270 Kentucky National Guard members were sent to the Washington, D.C., in the week, to assist security operations.
 Dozens of state police and National Guard members were stationed in Frankfort on January 17, when only 2 armed members of the boogaloo movement and 15 armed pro-BLM counter-protesters appeared in the proximity of the state capitol building.
 Police vehicles surrounded the building, limiting access to it.

 In Maine, a "handful" of Trump supporters gathered at the state house.

 Michigan State Capitol was an indicated site of an armed protest of the Southeast Michigan Militia, planned for January 17, 2021.
 The group's coordinator stated that the militia has "no plans of storming the [state's] Capitol" nor causing unrest unless provoked.
-The protest drew about 75 protestors, some of whom were armed, and about 40 counter-protesters, and a heavy Michigan National Guard presence.
+The protest drew about 75 protesters, some of whom were armed, and about 40 counter-protesters, and a heavy Michigan National Guard presence.
 In addition, military vehicles were present near the Capitol building and a helicopter flew above the location for most of the day.
 There were no arrests or incidents of violence.

 Governor of Minnesota Tim Walz activated the Minnesota National Guard on January 13 to assist state and local law enforcement in St. Paul.
 A fence had been in place around the Minnesota State Capitol since the previous summer, and state patrol had increased its presence.
-On January 17, about a dozen people, including counter-protestors, demonstrated outside the state capitol building.
+On January 17, about a dozen people, including counter-protesters, demonstrated outside the state capitol building.